STEllAR-GROUP/hpx/README.rst

 the National Science Foundation.

 Additionally, this work is supported by the Department of Energy (DoE) through the award DE-SC0008714 (XPRESS).
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the Department of Energy.
+Neither the United States Government nor any agency thereof, nor any of their employees, makes any warranty, express or implied, or assumes any legal liability or responsibility for the accuracy, completeness, or usefulness of any information, apparatus, product, or process disclosed, or represents that its use would not infringe privately owned rights.
+Reference herein to any specific commercial product, process, or service by trade name, trademark, manufacturer, or otherwise does not necessarily constitute or imply its endorsement, recommendation, or favoring by the United States Government or any agency thereof.
+The views and opinions of authors expressed herein do not necessarily state or reflect those of the United States Government or any agency thereof.

 This work is also supported by the Center of Computation and Technology at Louisiana State University and the Department of Computer Science 3 at the University of Erlangen Nuremberg.